ku1ik/coloration/README.md

 ## About

 __Coloration__ is editor/IDE color scheme converter.
-Right now it allows you to convert your favourite Textmate color scheme (in XML plist format) to Vim, JEdit and KDevelop/Kate/Kwrite color scheme.
+Right now it allows you to convert your favourite TextMate color scheme (in XML plist format) to Vim, JEdit and KDevelop/Kate/Kwrite color scheme.
 It tries to do its best to generate the most accurate result for given target.